loicgreffier/spring-boot-ai-quickstarts/chat-memory-in-memory/README.md

 ## Prerequisites

-To compile and run this demo, you’ll need:
+To compile and run this demo, you'll need:

 - Java 25
 - Maven
 - Node.js 24
 - NPM
 - Ollama
-- Docker _(optional, used for running the applications in containers)_
+- Docker _(optional, used for running the application in a container)_

 ## Running the Application